FrancescoFabiano/EFP/README.md

 - The repository include project settings and various profile to works on ide (CLion), profiles available: Build, Build Clean, Execute, Execute and Build
 - Now can debug at run time with debugger (Clion), profiling with CLion profiler integrated (Callstack, Memory, CPU usage and More)

+## Thesis - Related
+The repository, for a brief period of time, will store previous versions of the planner that match the implementation of some foundamental features.
+The planner, at the moment, is not completly able to manage the various versions.
+These versions will be merged in the next future and we will provide a unique solver that would allow, through parameters, to try different configurations.

+As a temporary solution we store in the folder "Thesis Code" four archives:
+- EFP2-0.zip: Contains the code of EFP 2.0 presented at (Fabiano et al. 2020)
+- EFP2-1.zip: Contains the code of EFP 2.1 that is EFP 2.0 optimized -- this version works only with Possibilities and also allows to play with small variation of the classical actions
+- EFP-att.zip: Contains the code where EFP is able to deal with agents attitudes (Fabiano et al. 2021) -- the example files contains the line to execute to generate the graphical states representation
+- EFP-customEve.zip: Contains the code where it is possible to play with custom event model
+- PLATO.zip: The ASP planner based on (Burigana et al. 2020)

 #### Bibliography
 Baral, C.; Gelfond, G.; Pontelli, E.; and Son, T. C. 2015.
 An action language for multi-agent domains: Foundations.